 Tailscale for the VPN

 K3s documentation says tailscale is experimental.
 However I managed to make work.
 I later figured out that since switching my ISP from Telekom to M-net my home network is served with DS-lite.
 That means I only have an IPv6 adress and the IPv4 I get is the exit-node of the tunnel.
 This address can not be used to reach me directly as it is shared with multiple customers via the CGNAT.
 Furthermore I later noticed that my IP v6 DNS server was misconfigured.
-From experience with IPv6 I learned that it is sometimes not supported by some applications so the wireguard setup might indeed work with IPv6.
+The wireguard setup might indeed work but from experience with IPv6 I learned that it is sometimes not supported by the applications.
 Tailscale gives you the pain-free solution.

 Using Wireguard